happy sunday!

 3. What makes dad sad? a stressful day at work (?)

-4. How does your dad make you laugh? comedic shows or something scout and i do that is funny
+4. How does your dad make you laugh? comedic shows or something scout and i do that is funny2.
+What makes dad happy? spending time with us, getting time to do some things he likes to do

 5. What was your dad like as a child? he was one of 5 boys and it was probably crazy